The Hateful Eight: Plot

 During the confrontation, the coffee is poisoned, which Daisy silently witnessed.
-Ruth and O.B. drink the coffee; O.B. dies, and Daisy kills the dying Ruth with his own gun.
+Ruth and O.B. drink the coffee, and both begin vomiting blood; O.B. dies, and Daisy taunts the dying Ruth who realizes she is complicit in the poisoning and attacks her, but she shoots him to death with his own gun.
 Warren disarms Daisy, leaving her shackled to Ruth's corpse, and holds the others at gunpoint except Mannix, who nearly drank the poisoned coffee himself.
 Mannix suspects Gage poisoned the coffee, while Warren deduces, with evidence, that Bob is lying about looking after the haberdashery and kills him.
 When Warren threatens to kill Daisy, Gage admits that he poisoned the coffee.
 An unknown man hiding under the floorboards shoots Warren in the groin, and Mobray and Mannix shoot and wound one another.

 A flashback shows Bob, Mobray, Gage, and Daisy's brother Jody arriving at the lodge hours earlier.
 They killed Minnie, Sweet Dave, and all their employees, but spared Smithers who was already there to create a believable setting in exchange for his silence.
 Once they finished hiding the bodies, cleaning the store, and hiding weapons for future use, Jody hid in the cellar as Ruth, Daisy, O.B., Warren and Mannix arrived.

 In the present, Warren and Mannix, both seriously wounded, hold Daisy, Gage, and Mobray at gunpoint.
 When they threaten to kill Daisy, Jody surrenders and is executed by Warren.
 The surviving gang members claim fifteen hired guns are waiting in Red Rock and offer a deal: if Mannix kills Warren, they will spare him and allow him to collect the bounty on the dying Mobray and the deceased Bob (whose real names are revealed as "English" Pete Hicox and Marco "the Mexican", respectively).
 Warren kills Hicox when he tries to persuade Mannix.
-Warren and Mannix then kill Gage (whose real name is "Grouch" Douglass) when he grabs a pistol hidden under a table.
+Warren and Mannix then kill Gage (whose real name is "Grouch" Douglas) when he grabs a pistol hidden under a table.

 Mannix hears Daisy's proposal but deduces she is lying.
-When Mannix faints from blood loss, Daisy chops off Ruth's arm and goes for a gun, but Mannix reawakens and wounds her.
+When Mannix faints from blood loss, Daisy chops off Ruth's arm to move freely and goes for a gun, but Mannix reawakens and wounds her.
 Mannix and Warren hang Daisy from the rafters in honor of Ruth, who always brought his bounty to the gallows (which earned him the nickname "the Hangman").
 As they lie dying, Mannix reads aloud Warren's fake Lincoln letter, complimenting its detail.

+Cast

+Other characters

+Additionally, Quentin Tarantino voices the film's narrator in an uncredited role.